cbare/cbare.github.io/_drafts/2025-12-08-learning-visual-context-by-comparison.md

 ## TL;DR

-The paper [Learning Visual Context by Comparison][1] describes the "Attend-and-compare" module, a light-weight attention mechanism that can be added on to ResNet-style computer vision models.
-It was published in July of 2020 by folks from [Lunit][9].
+The paper [Learning Visual Context by Comparison][1] describes the "attend-and-compare" module, a light-weight attention mechanism that can be added on to ResNet-style computer vision models.
+It was published by folks from [Lunit][9] on arXiv in July 2020.

 ![Learning Visual Context by Comparison paper, 2020](../images/ai/paper-learning-visual-context-by-comparison.png)